BuddyLongLegs/Social-Media-Backend/README.md

 >On successful authorization using uris `/login` and `/signup` the response comes with a secret which is JavaScript Web Token which will be used to authenticate the user with each request.
 For authorization using `/login/google`, the token is saved in the localStorage under the keyname `secret`.
 This token has an expiry of 1 month.
 >
 >**Sending Auth Token for restricted routes**\
 >For request authentication the secret token is need to be sent with the response.
-It can be sent in any of the following ways:
+It has to be sent in the following way:
 >##### As Request Header
 >```json
 >{